ursatile/css4eng/303-movement-and-motion.md

 For something like `font-family`, there's no mathematical way to specify what's halfway between Times New Roman and Arial, so the animation is `discrete`.
 By default, this means it'll flip immediately, but in this case we've used the `transition-behavior: allow-discrete` property, which will flip it at the halfway point of the transition duration; in this case, we've specified the duration as `1s` so the font family changes after half a second.

+## Transition Delays

+Every transition can take an extra `delay` parameter, specified in seconds or milliseconds.

+Negative delays are allowed, which might seem impossible --- how can you have a  button that starts to change colour two seconds before the user has decided to click on it? --- but what they actually do is to start the transition partway through, as if it had already been running for the specified period.
+If the negative delay is equal to, or longer than, the transition duration, you won't see any animation - it's already done and jumps straight to the final state.

+{% example transition-delays.html elements="style,body" iframe_style="" %}

 ## Timing Functions

 Timing functions create smooth, natural animations by simulating real-world physics effects like inertia.
 First, an interactive example: